 It takes a discipline and experience to recognize FOMO (not to mention all the other psychological traps that we are not even going into here) in real-time, during the trading day, in the heat of the moment — but it is even harder to recognize them over an extended period of time when it happens to you slowly.
 By the way, chasing a stock doesn’t necessarily mean jumping into a fast, intraday move.
 You can chase slower moves too, and while maybe a little safer, it is still ill-advised because while the run up will be slow in these cases, the fall will be sudden and fast as support gives way.

 It’s the famous Dunning Kruger Effect diagram that people love throwing around during campaign season.

-I believe that it applies to pretty much every faucet of life, but especially so in trading world, because so much is at stake and the pace is so quick.
+I believe that it applies to pretty much every facet of life, but especially so in the trading world, because so much is at stake and the pace is so quick.

 When a new trader first learns about technical analysis, it seems easy.
 Just connect peaks to peaks, throughs to troughs, and draw trend lines.
 Follow the moving averages and the VWAP.
 Sell when something falls under the 200 day.
 Easy, right?
 Maybe that explains some of the appeal.

 This sense then gets quickly validated as they make a few small trades, and with some beginners luck, get a few quick wins and get emboldened.
 “If I can make $10 in 10 minutes on a small trade, why can’t I go bigger and make $100?”